pydata/xarray/doc/user-guide/groupby.rst

 - Apply some function to each group.
 - Combine your groups back into a single data object.

-Group by operations work on both :py:class:`~xarray.Dataset` and :py:class:`~xarray.DataArray` objects.
+Group by operations work on both :py:class:`Dataset` and :py:class:`DataArray` objects.
 Most of the examples focus on grouping by a single one-dimensional variable, although support for grouping over a multi-dimensional variable has recently been implemented.
 Note that for one-dimensional data, it is usually faster to rely on pandas' implementation of